Fees and FAQs

 How quickly can I be seen?

 Unfortunately, I do get exceptionally booked up.
-My next appointments (including on school days) are in early March 2018.
+My next appointments (whether a school day or Saturday) are in June.

 How do I pay for an assessment?